Xenogy/SLLAB/docs/database/vms_table.md

-# Virtual Machines Table
+# Virtual Machines (VMs) Table Documentation

+## Overview

-This document describes the `vms` table in the AccountDB database, which stores information about virtual machines managed through Proxmox.
+The `vms` table stores information about virtual machines managed through Proxmox.
+This table is a key component of the Proxmox integration feature, allowing users to manage and monitor their virtual machines through the AccountDB system.

 ## Table Schema